 My parents are an amazing, oblivious people.
 After a quarter of a century, their clumsy attempts have ceased to be frustrating—have, instead, slipped into the realm of ridiculousness.
 I hope I don’t come off as condescending.
 It’s just that through their undertaking to gratify my interests or reject them, I have been able to understand my parents as the loving, literal-minded, and culturally-stunted people they are.

 Growing up, every experience had to be shared or rejected.
-If they couldn’t understand it, or if my younger siblings couldn’t take part, than my involvement was betraying everyone’s interests.
+If they couldn’t understand it, or if my younger siblings couldn’t take part, than my involvement was betraying the family’s interests.
 There was this notion that the family had to stick together, which is probably why I wasn’t allowed on sleepovers—Dad and Mom couldn’t come.

-Hiding in the restroom with a book and the door locked became my escape from the ant colony.
+Hiding in the restroom with a book became my escape from the ant colony.
 I was intrigued by the savor of stories, the sweet and sour taste of lies, the pasty sweet smack and blackened results of poetry, the prologue’s d’oeuvres and the epilogue’s bitter aftertaste.
 I began to regard my parents’ diet as having a sort of rot that their tongues, burnt, numbed or blunted by scriptural verbatim, could not detect.

 Imagine my confusion when Dad recommended I read The Screwtape Letters.
-Naturally, I was disappointed to find very little screwing.
+I was disappointed to find very little screwing.